OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 2. Based on community standards, you will now be able to describe the quality requirements of sharing and re-using open code.
 3. You will now be able to use a range of research tools that utilise OSS.
 4. You will now be able to transform code designed for their personal use into code that is accessible and re-usable by others.
+5. Software developers will be able to make their software citable, and software users will know how to cite the software they use.

 However, the Open Source journey does not stop here!
 This was just the beginning, and there are some incredible resources out there if you would like to do or learn more: